Skip to main content

 Thank you to everyone who supported our UK Aid Match appeal, which ran from 2 November 2020 to 1 February 2021 and allowed your donations to have double the impact.

 Together we raised £4.76 million during the appeal, including £2 million from the UK government.
-Donations for the Land for Life project are supporting vital community efforts to help people and wildlife coexist and thrive in Kenya and Tanzania.
-Funds are also supporting WWF’s wider conservation work around the world.
+Donations for the Land for Life project supported vital community efforts to help people and wildlife coexist and thrive in Kenya and Tanzania.
+Funds also supported WWF’s wider conservation work around the world.

-Stretching between the national parks of the Mara-Serengeti and Amboseli-Kilimanjaro are vast community lands that provide vital habitat and movement routes for wildlife known as ‘wildlife corridors’.
-Our Land for Life project covers 8,423 km² of these precious landscapes including the Loita forest in Kenya and Lake Natron in Tanzania.
+Stretching between the national parks of the Mara-Serengeti and Amboseli-Kilimanjaro are vast community lands that provide vital habitat and movement routes for wildlife known as wildlife corridors.
+Our Land for Life project covered around 8,890 km² of these precious landscapes, including the Loita forest in Kenya and Lake Natron landscape in Tanzania.
 These areas include grassland savannahs, dense forests and freshwater systems, which are critical for both people and wildlife.

 - Click image to enlarge